rmarable/Ec2InstanceMaker/README.md

 ### Building Instances

-The minimum required argments are the Availability Zone, the instance owner's username and email address, and the instance name.
-All other values will fall back to the defaults (t2.micro running Amazon Linux 2 with an 8 GB EBS gp2 unencrypted volume as the root device, using the supplied JSON policy document to generate an IAM instance profile that provides EC2 and S3 access:
+The minimum required arguments are the Availability Zone, the instance owner's username and email address, and the instance name.
+All other parameters will fall back to the default of a single ondemand t2.micro instance running Amazon Linux 2 with an 8 GB EBS gp2 unencrypted volume as the root device, using the supplied JSON policy document to generate an IAM instance profile providing EC2 and S3 access:

 ```
 $ ./make-instance.py -A us-east-2a -N ec2-testinstance01 -O rmarable -E rodney.marable@gmail.com